There is important information on this page that may be difficult to read on a small screen device. You may wish to switch to a larger display.

 Group Cancer Cover is similar to our Group Critical Illness product but only pays a benefit on diagnosis of cancer.
 The definition of cancer is identical to the one we have under our Group Critical Illness product.

 Many employers want to provide benefits that are valued by their employees but due to constraints on budgets, an employer funded Critical Illness product may not be viable.

 What if an employee has had cancer before?

-We provide an optional benefit that employers can select at policy set up, which provides some cover for employees who have been previously diagnosed with cancer.
-A benefit would be payable for a diagnosis of a new, unrelated cancer as defined by the policy terms.
+The Group Cancer Cover policy provides some protection for employees who have been previously diagnosed with cancer.
+A benefit would be payable on diagnosis of a new unrelated cancer as defined by the policy terms.
 For full details, please see our Technical guide (PDF 462KB).